andicnd/cardzify-website/replit.md

 ## Recent Changes

+**New Pages and Mockup Configuration (October 2025)**
+- Added three new pages to the website:
+  - Termeni și Condiții (/termeni-si-conditii) - comprehensive terms and conditions
+  - Politica de Confidențialitate (/politica-de-confidentialitate) - GDPR-compliant privacy policy
+  - Articole (/articole) - articles and resources page with placeholder content
+- Updated Footer component with new "Resurse" section linking to the new pages
+- Implemented configurable mockup images for Home page business cards:
+  - Replaced hardcoded LoyaltyCard component with LoyaltyCardMockup using image URLs
+  - Added mockupImage field to businessData for easy future updates
+  - Users can now change mockup images by simply updating the URL in the configuration
+- Enhanced Features page "8 tipuri de carduri" section:
+  - Added mockupImage field to each card type
+  - Implemented CardTypesCarousel component with automatic horizontal scrolling
+  - Smooth infinite scroll animation using requestAnimationFrame
+  - Cards displayed in horizontal layout with images, icons, titles, and descriptions
+- SEO metadata added for all new pages in both App.tsx and server/routes.ts
+- All changes maintain responsive design and accessibility standards

 **Pricing Page Redesign (October 2025)**
 - Redesigned pricing page with single plan model: "Cardzify Complete"
 - Interactive billing period selector with 3 options: